ericzyhan/AMS-527/README.md

 1.  **Launch Jupyter Notebook:**

-    From the `HW1` directory, start the Jupyter Notebook server by running:
+    From the `HW 1\Code` directory, start the Jupyter Notebook server by running:
     ```
     jupyter notebook
     ```